 Healthy Athletes® offers health services and information to athletes in need.
 In the process, we have become the largest global public health organization dedicated to serving people with intellectual disabilities.
-In Virginia, health programs are generously supported by sponsors and partners including the George J. & Effie L. Seay Foundation, Medarva Foundation, Owens & Minor, Bon Secours Richmond Health System, National Optronics, the Virginia Fraternal Order of Eagles, Spotts Fain, Virginia Dental Association Foundation's Mission of Mercy (MOM) Project, JMU's School of Audiology, Phonak, VCU Children's Hosptial, VCU School of Dentistry, Rite Aid Foundation and Lions Club International.
+In Virginia, health programs are generously supported by sponsors and partners including the Medarva Foundation, Owens & Minor, The Universal Leaf Foundation, National Optronics, Spotts Fain, Virginia Dental Association Foundation's Mission of Mercy (MOM) Project, JMU's School of Audiology, Phonak, VCU Children's Hosptial, VCU School of Dentistry, Rite Aid Foundation and Lions Club International.

 Despite a mistaken belief that people with intellectual disabilities receive the same or better healthcare than others, they typically receive sub-standard care, or virtually no healthcare at all.
 As a result, people with intellectual disabilities are at an increased risk for poorer health and preventable health conditions.
 In fact, in a large study of Special Olympics athletes: